6pm.com currently accepts Visa, MasterCard, Discover, American Express.

 To Score on the Style, Score on the Price!

-6pm.com, LLC is required by law to collect sales tax on orders shipped to Arizona, California, Connecticut, Florida Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
+6pm.com, LLC is required by law to collect sales tax on orders shipped to Arizona, California, Connecticut, Florida Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
 If you are shipping to any of these states, the appropriate charges will be added to your merchandise total and displayed on your final order confirmation.

 Important Sales Tax Information

 We do not collect sales or use taxes in all states.
 For states imposing sales or use taxes, your purchase is subject to use tax unless it is specifically exempt from taxation.
 Your purchase is not exempt merely because it is made over the Internet or by other remote means.
 Many states require purchasers to file a sales/use tax return at the end of the year reporting all of the taxable purchases that were not taxed and to pay tax on those purchases.
 Details of how to file these returns may be found at the websites of your respective taxing authorities.